ISO 13485 + ISO 14971 Wired to Evidence, Records, and Inspection-Ready Execution.

 Can you do this without locking us into an eQMS tool?

-Why are the price ranges so broad?
+Why are the price ranges broad?

-Device complexity, software/cyber scope, supplier controls, and existing artifacts change effort significantly.
+Device complexity, software/cyber scope, supplier controls, and existing artifacts can change effort significantly.
 Intake lets us scope quickly and quote accurately.

 What’s “inspection readiness” under QMSR?